ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 line satisfies the definition of a doc-comment-line (a line with "`//!`" as its first non-whitespace characters) and (2) find the first non-whitespace characters after the "`//!`" on a doc-comment-line.
-Both functions take a `char` pointer and walk that pointer along the string using `is_hspace` until non-horizontal-whitespace is found.
+Both functions take a `char const*` and walk that pointer along the string using `is_hspace` until non-horizontal-whitespace is found.

 ```